DynamicsShop/SD-Long-Term-Agreements/SD-Long-Term-Agreements-Release-Notes.md

 #### Enhancements

-- AppSource App - The SDY LTAS Ledger Entry table was surfaced as an ODATA feed to be accessed by Power BI.
+- AppSource App - The SDY LTAS Ledger Entry table was surfaced as an API Page to be accessed by Power BI.

 - AppSource App - ToolTips in SD Long Term Agreements were reviewed and updated.